 2. Microwaving with shells off

-This cooking method was similar to the first but required a little more work up-front removing the shells.
+This cooking method was similar to the first but required a little more work up front to remove the shells.
 Once you have the meat ready, follow the steps from the first method above.

-You won’t be able to use the shells as an indicator of whether they’re cooked.
-Instead, the mussel meat must reach an internal temperature needs to reach 145°F.
+You won’t be able to use the shells as an indicator of whether they’re cooked or not.
+Instead, the mussel meat must reach an internal temperature of 145°F.

-Tip: Be exact with measuring the temperature of your mussels.
+Tip: Be exact when measuring the temperature of your mussels.
 Eating undercooked mussels is a health risk.
-If you don’t have an internal thermometer then avoid this method.
+If you don’t have an internal thermometer, then avoid this method.

 Result: 6/10